oren/oren.github.io/articles/how-to-build-innovative-organization/README.md

 # How to build an innovating organization
-This document describes a company that builds a software product used by nurses to reduce their workload and improve patient outcomes.
+This document describes a company that builds a software product used by air traffic controllers to reduce their workload.

 ## Chapter 1: mission
-We reduce the workload of nurses in a hospital from a ratio of 1:10 to 1:20 (nurse-to-patients) and increase the health of patients by extending the average lifespan by 5 years.
+We reduce the workload of air traffic controllers.
+An airport will only need 5 traffic controllers when 100 aircrafts land in hour instead of current average of 10.

 ## Chapter 2: vision
-Hospitals are so cheap to operate that every community enjoys affordable healthcare.
+TODO:

 ## Chapter 3: operating principles
 1. Every team member understand the business priorities and prioritize ruthlessly.